vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 This brings us to the [wand query operator](../reference/query-language-reference.html#wand).
 With `wand` we can specify the target number of hits that we want to retrieve, and expose to the `first-phase` ranking function.
-Instead of brute forcing ranking all tracks which matched at least one of the user profile tags we want just to retrieve the k-top-ranking documents:
+Instead of ranking all tracks which matched at least one of the user profile tags we want just to retrieve the k-top-ranking documents:
 <div class="pre-parent">
   <button class="d-icon d-duplicate pre-copy-button" onclick="copyPreContent(this)"></button>
 <pre data-test="exec" data-test-assert-contains="Vastarannan valssi">
 $ vespa query \
- 'yql=select track_id, title, artist, tags from track where {targetHits:10}wand(tags,@userProfile)' \
+ 'yql=select track_id, title, artist, tags from track where {targetHits:10}wand(tags, @userProfile)' \
  'userProfile={"hard rock":1, "rock":1,"metal":1, "finnish metal":1}' \
  'hits=1' \
  'ranking=personalized'
 </pre>
 </div>

-The `wand` query operator retrieves the exact same hit at rank 1 which is the behaviour we want.
+The `wand` query operator retrieves the exact same hit at rank 1 which is the expected behavior.
 The `wand` query operator is safe, meaning, it returns the same top-k results as the `dotProduct` query operator.

-For larger document collections, the *wand* query operator can significantly improve query performance.
-We can also combine `wand` with for example the `rank()` query operator.
+For larger document collections, the *wand* query operator can significantly improve query performance compared to `dotProduct`.

-*wand* tries to do matching and ranking interleaved and skipping documents which cannot compete into the best k results.
+*wand* is a type of query operator which performs matching and ranking interleaved and skipping documents which cannot compete into the best k results.
 See the [using wand with Vespa](../using-wand-with-vespa.html) guide for more details.

-Finally, these query operators all works on both single valued fields, and array fields, but optimal performance is obtained when using the [weightedset](../reference/schema-reference.html#type:weightedset) field type.
+Finally, these multi-value query operators works on both single valued fields, and array fields, but optimal performance is achieved using the [weightedset](../reference/schema-reference.html#type:weightedset) field type.
 With `weightedset` one can only use integer precision to represent the weight.
 In the next section we look at tensor fields which supports floating point numbers.